thehivemanoa/about/index.md

 # About Waggle

 Waggle is a Meteor application that aims to provide ICS students of UH Manoa with a platform that allows them to easily organize in-person study groups for their classes, or help other students with coursework and projects.
+The name Waggle is a reference to the waggle dance that honey bees use to communicate the location of food to their fellow workers.

 ## Key Features